stefanov-sm/SQLMethods/README.md

 --! {"name":"Gracie", "param_mode":"POSITIONAL"}
 ```

+- Each query definition header consists of a single line that starts with `--!` prefix followed by a JSON expression with exactly these attributes: "name" and "param_mode".
 - Real-life queries may be of any size and complexity.
 Block comments are not supported.
 - **Methods return** [PDOStatement](https://www.php.net/manual/en/class.pdostatement.php) objects.